 - Amy Nothelfer — students are encouraged to contact Amy, Associate Director of Combined Degree Office, to discuss their interest in a Master's program.

 - Perelman School of Medicine (PSOM) Office of Admissions and Financial Aid — As soon as a student is considering the pursuit of an integrated dual degree program, financial aid counseling and planning is strongly advised.

 Additional Translational Research resources on Penn's campus:

-At the time of application, each candidate identifies the project they wish to pursue, along with the lead mentor, who will supervise the research project.
-Students are encouraged to reach out to the MTR Program to discuss their project and mentor selection.
+Prior to application, each candidate identifies the project they wish to pursue, along with the lead mentor, who will supervise the research project.
+Students are encouraged to reach out to the MTR Program to discuss their project and mentor selection prior to submitting their application.
+Additionally, it is helpful to meet with the MTR Program to understand potential funding opportunities.
 The mentored thesis involves designing a research project, writing a formal research proposal, performing the study described in it, preparing a comprehensive scholarly scientific paper reporting the results, and presenting and defending the thesis at a public seminar.

-After a curriculum plan is developed, the student must notify Helene Weinberg, PSOM Registrar, of his/her intention to pursue the MD/MTR.
+The accepted student must notify Helene Weinberg, PSOM Registrar, of his/her acceptance into the MD/MTR program.